 Tlaquepaque is an artisan town where you can find mansions turned into shops and galleries.
 The city is known for handicrafts, especially pottery, textiles, and handblown glass.
 It’s an excellent place to pick up authentic souvenirs from Mexico.

-Spend some time wandering the town’s colorful streets, central plaza, and historical monuments.
+Spend time wandering the town’s colorful streets, central plaza, and historical monuments.
 The best way to visit is with a local guide, who can tell you about pre-Hispanic history.

-Ajijic
+6. Ajijic

 mountains in ajijic